CRYPTIC-THESIS/soft-eng-cryptic/README.md

 1. Download the installer at `https://drive.google.com/file/d/1lrVq7_raPjlBB91rpaK0MoGrfhS_zweF/view?usp=sharing`

-2. Install the .exe file in the folder or workspace of your VS Code
+2. Install the .exe file in the folder or workspace on your VS Code

-3. Open VS Code then open a terminal setting the directory:
+3. Open VS Code then open a terminal setting the directory at:

     ```
     $ cd soft-eng-cryptic/admin